Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

-A sample project with JUnit 5.8 showcasing JUnit5 testing, including native test suites and test coverage.
+A sample project with JUnit 5.8 showcasing JUnit 5 testing, including native test suites and test coverage.

-This project is a Maven project that can be cloned via `git clone` and at the same time also an Eclipse project.
+This project is a Maven project that can be cloned via `git clone` and at the same time also an Eclipse project (if you are not using Eclipse, ignore Eclipse configurations stored in `.settings`, `.classpath`,  `.project`).

 `mvn test` runs all test cases declared in class `AllTests` and creates via JaCoCo a test coverage report that can be found in `target/site/jacoco/`.